Sculpture Trail at Laurelwood Arboretum - Phase II

 The 15 site-specific locations and sculptures curated by Scott A. Broadfoot, will serve to enhance the park by complimenting its landscape and serene setting.
 In addition to docent led tours, school-age and adult educational programs will be developed.
 All sculptures are available for sale through an exclusive agreement with “Broadfoot and Broadfoot, A Collection of Fine Art," Boonton, NJ.
 A percentage of the proceeds will be donated to the Friends of Laurelwood and be applied to a capital improvement project (a deer fence) to benefit the park.

 Educational programs are being developed for long term learners both and school age children including docent-led tours and self-guided audio.
-The GRAND OPENING is being planned for the weekend of June 5th, 2021, pandemic permitting.
-Details will be posted on the Laurelwood Arboretum website as they unfold.

-YOUR HELP IS NEEDED MORE THAN EVER to cover ensure we reach our capital improvement goal and to enable us to development related programs and curriculum.
+YOUR HELP IS STILL MORE THAN EVER to ensure we reach our capital improvement goal and to enable us to development related programs and curriculum.
 Won't you consider contributing to this exciting effort?
 PLEASE DONATE TODAY through this Go Fund Me Page.
 If you would prefer to make a donation via a check instead, please click HERE .
 Download a donation form and mail it in with your payment.

 Interested in getting involved and help with this exciting project?
 Please contact us through this Go Fund Me page!